-Through the various merchant providers used by us, we pre-authorize forms of payment prior to the sale of digital representation of lottery games to minimize exposure to losses related to uncollected payments and we do not extend credit to the user of the B2C Platform or the commercial partner of the B2B API, as its customers, in the normal course of business.
+Through the various merchant providers used by us, we pre-authorize forms of payment prior to the sale of digital representation of lottery games to minimize exposure to losses related to uncollected payments and we do not extend credit to the user of the B2C Platform or the commercial partner of the B2B API, or its customers, in the normal course of business.
 We accrue 100 percent of all expenses associated with LotteryLink prior to issuing accounts payable to a Master Affiliate or receiving associated payments.
 We estimate our bad debt exposure each period and record a bad debt provision for accounts receivable we believe may not be collected in full.
-The Company did not record any allowance for uncollectible receivables as of March 31, 2022 and December 31, 2021.
-The Company has not incurred bad debt expense historically.
+The Company had an allowance for uncollectible receivables of \$84,520 as of September 30, 2022 and December 31, 2021.